Twin Cities, Gemini

 When Cadence stepped out from the portal, she knew she was back on the streets of the Twin Cities.
 After all, she could taste both the salt from the nearby seaports and the soot from the nearby conductor manufacturing plant.
 Instead of spitting as she normally would at the flavor, she embraced it.
 Fresh, polluted air never tasted so good.

-As she inspected the area around her, she realized that she was in one of the alleyways just outside of the Casa de Bambolle.
+As she inspected the area around her, she realized that she was in an alleyway just outside of the Casa de Bambolle.
 There were provocative posters peeling from the wet walls, and the floor was littered with broken champagne bottles and occasional articles of clothing.
 Although Cadence could barely see the crack of the skyline from in between the high-rise buildings, she could tell that it was around sunset.
-The alleyway was empty, surprisingly, and a steady stream of pedestrians crowded the streets on each end of the alley.
+The alleyway was empty, surprisingly, and a steady stream of pedestrians crowded the streets on each end.

-The two police officers were conversing with one another just a step in front of her, and Tau was looking up and down the alleyway.
+The two police officers conversed with one another just a step in front of her, while Tau looked up and down the alleyway.

 She had to get away from them.
 Tell the authorities.
 No, Tau was the ‘authority’ here.
 She had to get this information to Ophiuchus.
 Wait.
 Jericho could do that.
 Faster than she could.
 Exactly.
 Had to do it quickly.
 Get the Foxmans and Fortuna out of there.
 Before anything happened.
 And Francis—Theta…